➥ Loading Saint Helena Island Info

 The New Bridge isn’t!
 It’s at the top (Southern end) of Jamestown and what we know about it is on our page Place Names.

 We asked Artificial Intelligence to write us a page about St Helena.
-The resuot is on ournew page Artificial Intelligence.
+The resuot is on ourNEW PAGE Artificial Intelligence.

 We’ve added the Rose & Crown Group to our page Glossary.